 Organised in sections with multiple chapters, The SAGE Handbook of Economic Geography is a complete overview of the discipline that critically assesses:

-• Location, the quantitative revolution, the "new economic geography"
+- Location, the quantitative revolution and the 'new economic geography'

-• Geographies of uneven development: economic decline; technology; money and finance
+- Geographies of uneven development, economic decline, and money and finance

 Placing the discipline in vivid historical and contemporary context, The SAGE Handbook of Economic Geography is a timely, essential work for postgraduates, researchers and academics in economic geography.